shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 When you make a weapon attack, you can exert yourself to double your attack roll.
 Then you gain X points of exhaustion, where X is the resulting attack value divided by 10, rounded up.
 Example: A rogue rolls a 12 for attack, but it won’t hit, so the rogue exerts himself to double his attack roll to 24, which hits.
 Then he takes 3 points of exhaustion.

-You may exert yourself to add your level to a saving throw or ability check, taking 1 point of exhaustion.
+You may exert yourself to add your relevant ability modifier to a saving throw or ability check, taking 1 point of exhaustion.
 You can only exert yourself once per saving throw or ability check.

+When you exert yourself, you may ignore all effects of Exhaustion for the roll you exert yourself for.

 You lose points of exhaustion when you finish a short or long rest.

 # Magic Items

-A lot of magic items have words written on them that activate them.
-In order activate them, you must be touching the magic item and say the magic words.
+Some magic items have words written on them that activate them.
+In order to activate them, you must be touching the magic item and say the magic words.
 You do not need to be touching the magic words on the item.

 When an item mentions being activated by magic words, remember that you need to be touching the item for it to activate.